Guidelines for confirmation of candidature - higher degree by research

 |10.||Recording of Confirmation undertaken||Research Services||Research Services will record outcome of the confirmation process and any further action to be undertaken on the candidate record.|

 The supervisor is responsible for:

-- Forming part of the confirmation panel
+- Actively participating on the confirmation panel

-- Providing feedback to the probationary candidate after their presentation to the panel
+- Providing helpful feedback to the probationary candidate after their presentation to the panel

 - Supporting the probationary candidate in any changes / revisions to their confirmation documentation and / or presentation